Do the dogs really kill rats?

 Do the dogs eat the rats?

-No. They’re not inclined to eat their prey, but they are also not allowed to consume any wild prey and will be stopped by a handler if that was to occur.
+No. They’re not inclined to eat their prey due to careful training, but they are also not allowed to consume any wild prey to minimize risk and will be stopped by a handler if that was to occur.

 Are you concerned about poisons?